Does Your Roof Actually Need Gutters?

 When Might Your Roof Not Need Gutters?

 It is important to note that some types of roofing may not need gutters.
 Roofs that have significant overhang will direct water away from the house regardless, which means your home is less likely to need gutters.
 A significant overhang also means that installing gutters could potentially be a more complex operation.
-In some homes, the attractiveness of the home may be benefited by extending the roof rather than adding gutters.
+In some Arizona homes, the attractiveness of the home may be benefited by extending the roof rather than adding gutters.
 This depends on the aesthetics of the property.

-There are gutter-less options for redirecting rain off of a roof as well, which can be discussed with a roofer.
+There are gutter-less options for redirecting rain off of a roof as well, which can be discussed with a local roofer.
 This is commonplace when the lines or the aesthetics of your home may not match with visible gutters.

 If you have old gutters that are in need of repair, it may be time for a consultation.
 Leaks or water-related issues could actually mean that your roof needs to be repaired or replaced, rather than your gutters.
-In unique situations, you may not need gutters—or it may be possible to invest in a gutter alternative.
+In unique situations, you may not need gutters—or it may be possible to invest in an alternative.
 You can find out all you need to know through a consultation with SUNVEK.

 Ready to start your project?